-If you're unhappy about an exam result, you can ask us for a clerical check or review of marking ('reviews of results'), or we can send you the marked paper ('access to scripts').
+If you're unhappy about an exam result, you can ask us for a clerical re-check or review of marking ('reviews of results'), or we can send you the marked paper ('access to scripts').

 Post-results services for private candidates

-If you’re a private candidate, we recommend you speak to your school, college or centre about your results.
+If you’re a private candidate, we recommend you speak to your school/college about your results.
 This is often the easiest way to request post-results services.
 You can also contact us directly to request these services through Customer Services on 0800 197 7162.

 Only private candidates can submit a post-results service request to us directly.
 For all other students, please speak to your exams officer or teacher about your results.

 See the individual service pages for information on fees (also summarised in the summer 2019 series fees flowchart).